KadeLehman/hash-algo-comparison/README.md

 For simplicity, I will implement the "simple" version as stated above in the last sentence.

-Below is an adapted description of the Fowler–Noll–Vo hash algorithm.
-I chose the 1a version, because data hashed through version 1 is easier to decrypt and has the same runtime as version 1a.
+Below is an adapted description of the Fowler–Noll–Vo-1a hash algorithm.
+I chose the 1a version, because data hashed through this version is harder to decrypt and has the same runtime as FNV-1.
 However, this algorithm is still relatively easy to crack and is regarded as a non-cryptographic hash function:

 > Start with an initial hash value of the FNV offset basis.
 For each byte in the input, XOR